GNOME/gvfs/README.md

 support that provides limited access to the GVfs filesystems for applications not using GIO.

-For more info about GVfs see https://wiki.gnome.org/Projects/gvfs.
+For more info about GVfs, see https://wiki.gnome.org/Projects/gvfs.

 ## Reporting Bugs